1st Sgt. Roger James Heilig

 Proviso.
 After high school, he worked as a

 In 1937, Roger joined the Illinois National Guard's 33rd Tank Company from Maywood with his best friend, Warren Hildebrand.
 To do this, he had to get his parents to sign a consent form since he was only sixteen years old.
 On April 8, 1940, he was honorably discharged, but he reenlisted a month later in May of 1940.

 On November 24, 1940, Roger went to Fort Knox, Kentucky, when the company was federalized and made part of the 192nd Tank Battalion.
-During his training, Roger attended technical school, there he learned to work with ordnance.
+During his training, Roger attended technical school and learned chemical weapons and how to work with ordnance.

 In the late summer of 1941, Roger took part in maneuvers in Louisiana.
 After the maneuvers, the battalion was ordered to remain behind at Camp Polk.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.